Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-5.md

 1. **Setting Up Azure Load Testing:**

-   - Create an Azure Load Testing instance and create and execute a quick test to check load of 50 users for 2 minutes.
+   - Create an Azure Load Testing instance, and create and execute a quick test to check the load of 50 users for 2 minutes.
-   - Resolve the errors if the test fails and take actions to improve the application's resiliency.
+   - Resolve the errors if the test fails and take action to improve the application's resiliency.

-2. **Create experiment and target using Azure Chaos studio:**
+2. **Create an experiment and target using Azure Chaos Studio:**

-   -  Utilize Azure Chaos Studio to assess the resilience of the Azure Kubernetes service where the Contoso traders application is hosted.
+   -  Utilize Azure Chaos Studio to assess the resilience of the Azure Kubernetes service where the Contoso Traders' application is hosted.
-   - Using Chaos studio, target the AKS cluster resource.
+   - Using Chaos Studio, target the AKS cluster resource.
-   - Create experiment and set up faults on AKS Chaos Mesh Pods for 5 minutes amd execute the experiment.
+   - Create an experiment and set up faults on AKS Chaos Mesh Pods for 5 minutes, and execute the experiment.

 ## Success criteria:
 To complete this challenge successfully:

 - Successful setup and execution of Azure Load Testing using a quick test to simulate high-scale traffic on the web application.
-- Create and verify experiment execution using Azure Chaos studio showcasing a clear understanding of resilience testing principles.
+- Create and verify experiment execution using Azure Chaos Studio showcasing a clear understanding of resilience testing principles.

 ## Additional Resources: